 Does Elon Musk own Twitter now?

 It took Elon Musk some time but he has completed his original $44bn deal to purchase Twitter.
-The billionaire, who is the largest stakeholder and CEO of Tesla, began negotiating with Twitter earlier this year.
+The billionaire, who is the largest stakeholder and CEO of Tesla, began negotiating with Twitter earlier in 2022.

 Musk began purchasing Twitter stock in January 2022 and increased his holdings by about 5% by March.
 He also began contacting Twitter board members to inform them about his rising stocks, as well as starting a conversation about the potential of joining Twitter’s board.